aws-amplify/docs/docs/lib/info/fragments/native_common/data-information/common.md

-Apple App Store require the developer to provide the data usage policy of the app when they submit the app to the store.
-Given below are the different categories identified by Apple and the corresponding data type used by the Amplify library.
+Apple requires app developers to provide the data usage policy of the app when they submit their app to the App Store.
+Below are the different categories identified by Apple and the corresponding data type used by the Amplify library.

 ## Contact info